tiprankstipranks

 Sony must manage its large volume of and widespread procurement from third-party suppliers and business partners to control inventory levels, availability, costs and quality of parts, components, materials, software and network services within volatile markets.

 Sony’s products and services rely on a large volume of third-party suppliers and business partners for parts, components, materials, software and network services, including semiconductors, chipsets for PlayStation® game consoles and mobile products, LCD (liquid crystal display) panels and the Android OS that is used in mobile products, televisions and services.
 As a result, external suppliers’ and partners’ supply shortages, fluctuations in pricing, quality issues, discontinued support, changes in business terms or prioritization of customers outside the electronics area or of Sony’s competitors can adversely affect Sony’s operating results, brand and reputation.
-For example, although Sony continues to strive to secure a necessary supply of semiconductors and other components, the global shortages of semiconductors and other components that became pronounced in the latter half of the fiscal year ended March 31, 2021, continued as of the end of the fiscal year ended March 31, 2022.
-Additionally, logistical disruptions around the world have led to increasing lead times for procurement and shipping, resulting in an inability to adequately meet market demand for sales of hardware in the G&NS segment and a wide range of products in the EP&S segment.
-Worsened or prolonged supply shortages may further adversely affect the operating results of the G&NS, EP&S and I&SS segments.
+For example, the Entertainment Technology & Services (“ET&S”)* segment was affected by the global shortage of semiconductors and other components, which became pronounced from the latter half of the fiscal year ended March 31, 2021 through the first half of the fiscal year ended March 31, 2023 and caused Sony to continue to be unable to fully meet market demand.
+Although global demand for semiconductors and other components was on a declining trend as of the end of the fiscal year ended March 31, 2023, Sony’s operating results and financial condition could be affected if demand becomes strong again.
 Reliance on third-party software and technologies may make it increasingly difficult for Sony to differentiate its products from competitors’ products.
 Also, shortages or delayed shipments of critical parts or components may result in a reduction or suspension of production at Sony’s or its business partners’ manufacturing sites, particularly where Sony is substantially reliant on one supplier, where there is limited production capacity for custom parts or components, or where there are initial manufacturing capacity constraints for products, parts or components that use new technologies.
 Sony places orders for parts and components in line with production and inventory plans determined in advance based on its forecast of consumer demand, which is highly volatile and difficult to predict.
 Inaccurate forecasts of consumer demand or inadequate business planning can lead to a shortage or excess inventory, which can disrupt production plans and result in lost sales opportunities or inventory adjustments, respectively.
 Sony writes down the value of its inventory when the underlying parts, components or products have become obsolete, when inventory levels exceed the amount expected to be used, or when the value of the inventory is otherwise recorded at a value higher than net realizable value.
-Such lost sales opportunities, inventory adjustments, or shortages of parts and components have had and may have an adverse impact on Sony’s operating results and financial condition.
+Such lost sales opportunities, inventory adjustments, or shortages of parts and components have had and may have an adverse impact on Sony’s operating results and financial condition. * The former Electronics Products & Solutions (EP&S) segment was renamed the Entertainment, Technology & Services (ET&S) segment effective from April 2022.

 Sales & Marketing - Risk 2